DustinWZook/Atlas-Itinerary/README.md

 Many people start planning with sticky notes, random websites, and scattered phone reminders.
 They may know what hotel they want, where they want to eat, and which attractions are “must-sees,” but they struggle to see how everything fits together in a realistic timeline.
 It is easy to double-book a time slot, underestimate travel time between places, or simply forget a stop entirely.
 Atlas Itinerary addresses this problem by providing a single web application where users can search for places, select the ones they care about, and plug them into a calendar-like structure for their trip.

 ## Primary Audience
 The audience for this system is casual travelers who want structure without committing to reservations yet, as well as more technical users who want a repeatable way to plan multiple trips.
-From a developer’s point of view, Atlas Itinerary is also a small but complete full-stack React and Next.js application with authentication, a Postgres-backed database, and server-side API routes.
-With the documentation in this report, a team of developers with similar skills should be able to understand, build, fix, and extend the system.

 ### Try Atlas Itinerary [here](https://atlas-itinerary-4skv.vercel.app)!